“Are the Good People abroad, do you think?”

 The setting for “The Good People” marks the end of a time when a majority of society believed in the last vestiges of a world beyond our own.
 Kent describes these boundaries as “the strange hinges of the world, the thresholds between what was known and all that lay beyond” (170).
 It is the end of a time when people treated the Church and the “Old Ways” of superstitions and inherited lore with equal respect.
 The Old Ways include the belief in fairies, also known as The Good People.
 However, these are not the beautiful, magical sprites that I always imagine when I think of fairies/faeries.
 The Good People are more like troublesome spirits that exist purely to meddle in human affairs.
 They are “not good enough for Heaven, but not bad enough for Hell.”
 To this early nineteenth century Irish community, the faeries are the last best way of explaining the queerness of the world.
 Irrational, and impossible, yet Kent conveys their superstitions in a way that you almost think it is possible that the Good People could disrupt people’s lives by stopping the cow from giving milk, or afflicting people with strange maladies that only secret herbal knowledge can cure.

-It’s fitting that I discovered this book on a table at Barnes & Noble shortly after creating this “medieval” video.
-In my video, I was attempting to convey a place where you wander through the woods and fields, and you wonder if the fae really do hide behind every ash and oak tree; where you might pause and think you hear unearthly music and distant revelry.
+Much like this picture that I have been obsessed with ever since seeing it in London, Kent conveys a place where you wander through the woods and fields, and you wonder if the fae really do hide behind every ash and oak tree; where you might pause and think you hear unearthly music and distant revelry.
 The landscape has the muddied tapestry-colored murk of a medieval painting.

 They followed the road in silence then, through moor ground and small swathes of trees, already bare in the steady approach of winter; past the dark, lacquered shine of holly.
 The grass by the roadside was browned and long and beyond, in the distance, the mountains patched with heather and rock stood silently against the sky.
 Spirals of smoke from turf fires accompanied them as they walked.